-0 .pre-University
+0 pre-University (pre-university credits do not count towards total credits for graduation)

 1 .first-year student (lower-level courses)

 2 .sophomore (lower-level courses)

 3 .advanced (upper-level courses)

 4 .advanced (upper-level courses)

 The second digit indicates the credit value of the course expressed in semester credit hours.
 The third and fourth digits represent the sequence of the course.
 In some instances, the third digit indicates the semester offered.